 Conclusion

-In this rare case of cervico-vaginal prolapse with pyometra diagnostic imaging technique along with hemato-biochemical analysis were useful for a conclusive diagnosis and proper surgical intervention was found to effective in treating the case and to avoid Tran- & post-operative complications.
-Prompt diagnosis and surgical correction enabled a favorable prognosis, avoiding postoperative complications and potentially death.
+In this uncommon instance of cervico-vaginal prolapse accompanied by pyometra, diagnostic imaging techniques and hemato-biochemical analyses proved essential for an accurate diagnosis.
+Appropriate surgical intervention was effective in managing the condition and preventing both trans-operative and post-operative complications.
+Timely diagnosis and surgical correction facilitated a positive prognosis, mitigating the risk of postoperative complications and potential mortality.

 References: